-- When the combined value of net family assets is greater than \$50,000, as adjusted by inflation, financial investments such as stocks and bonds are considered part of net family assets.
-In this case, the value of the family's financial investments such as stocks and bonds would be counted toward net family assets. - When the combined value of all non-necessary personal property does not exceed \$50,000, as adjusted by inflation, all non-necessary personal property is excluded from net family assets.
+- When the combined value of net family assets is greater than the HUD-published threshold amount, which is adjusted annually and listed in HUD's Inflation Adjusted Values tables (\$50,000 for 2024, and \$51,600 for 2025), financial investments such as stocks and bonds are considered part of net family assets.
+In this case, the value of the family's financial investments such as stocks and bonds would be counted toward net family assets. - When the combined value of all non-necessary personal property does not the HUDpublished threshold amount, all non-necessary personal property is excluded from net family assets.
 In this case, the value of the family's financial investments such as stocks and bonds would not be considered when calculating net family assets.